aplteam/MarkAPL/Files/MarkAPL.md

 ## Overview

 This document provides a user-centric perspective on `MarkAPL`.
-If you're approaching it from a programmer's standpoint, you should also check out the "MarkAPL for Programmers" guide.
+If you're approaching it from a programmer's standpoint, you should check out the "MarkAPL for Programmers" guide.

 ### This document is too long for me!